cividi/spatial-data-package-platform/README.md

 #### vue vscode

-Type `make` in the vscode terminal, that creates the node dev server on you maschine on the url [http://localhost:8080](http://localhost:8080)
+Type `make` in the vscode terminal, that creates the node dev server on your maschine which is accessible via [http://www:8000](http://www:8000).
+Make sure to add `www` and `www.local` to your `/etc/hosts` file to point to `127.0.0.1`.

 #### django vscode

-Type `make` in the vscode terminal, that creates the django dev server on you maschine on the url [http://localhost:8081](http://localhost:8081)
+Type `make` in the vscode terminal, that creates the django dev server on your maschine on the url [http://www:8000/gmanage](http://www:8000/gmanage).

 ## push to docker hub